-The two vertical lines in the spectrum portion of the screen represent the RSSI Window or the area of the spectrum whose relative signal strength is represented by the RSSI graph.
+The two vertical lines in the spectrum (pictured below) represent the RSSI Window or the area of the spectrum whose relative signal strength is represented by the RSSI graph.
 You may pan the spectrum or zoom in/out to adjust the frequency span being monitored.

-You may also adjust the RSSI Window.
-Tap the Configuration button in the RSSI graph.
+You may also adjust the RSSI Window by tapping/selecting the Configuration button in the RSSI graph.
 Use the slider bar to adjust the window.

-You may also adjust the amount of time represented by the horizontal span of the graph.
-Tap the Configuration button in the RSSI graph.
-Choose one of the Timespan options.
+You may also adjust the amount of time represented by the horizontal span of the graph, by simply tapping the Configuration button in the RSSI graph and choosing one of the Timespan options.